msoap/go-carpet/README.md

         	comma-separated functions list (default: all functions)
       -include-vendor
-        	include vendor directories for show coverage (Godeps, vendor) -summary
+        	include vendor directories for show coverage (Godeps, vendor) -mincov float
+        	coverage threshold of the file to be displayed (in percent) (default 100) -summary
         	only show summary for each file
       -version